-Plus, the winter time is one of the best time to give your carpets some new life as your heated home might help cut down on drying time, cleaning expert Maeve Richmond of Maeve’s Method, told us.
+Plus, the winter time is one of the best times to give your carpets some new life as your heated home might help cut down on drying time, cleaning expert Maeve Richmond of Maeve’s Method, tells us.

 Do you need a carpet cleaner?

 A 2018 study found that carpeted homes house significantly more allergens, dust, mites and fungi and that "carpeted floors also contribute to increased amounts of suspended dust and microorganisms in indoor air."
 Regularly vacuuming your carpets is recommended to remove some of the inhabitants in your carpets and rugs, but giving them a deep clean might prove necessary.

 A routine deep cleaning also helps the carpet in the long run. "[It] will remove particles that lead to soiling and long-term problems," a spokesperson for The Carpet and Rug Institute tells Shop TODAY.
 "This cleaning will also restore the carpet and make it last for its intended lifespan."

 "I always recommend purchasing a carpet cleaning machine — it's great to have on hand especially if you have small children and/or pets," Becky Rapinchuk from Clean Mama and author of the book "Simply Clean" tells Shop TODAY.
 "Once you rent a machine a couple of times, you'll have paid for it and you won't be bringing in any other germs from other users."

 When you get around to cleaning, there are two places you shouldn't overlook: carpet edges and carpets around the inside edges of a door.